Police Emergency

 Examples of workplace violence include, but are not limited to:

-• Intentional physical contact for the purpose of causing harm (such as slapping, punching, striking, shoving, or otherwise physically attacking a person).
+• Intentional physical contact to cause harm (such as slapping, punching, striking, shoving, or otherwise physically attacking a person).

-• Menacing or threatening behavior (such as throwing objects, waving fists, damaging property, stalking, or otherwise acting in an aggressive manner; or, using oral or written statements specifically intended to frighten, coerce, or cause distress) where such behavior would be interpreted by a reasonable person as being evidence of intent to cause physical harm to individuals or property.
+• Menacing or threatening behavior (such as throwing objects, waving fists, damaging property, stalking, or otherwise acting aggressively; or, using oral or written statements specifically intended to frighten, coerce, or cause distress) where such behavior would be interpreted by a reasonable person as being evidence of intent to cause physical harm to individuals or property.

-• Possessing any firearm, imitation firearm, or any components which can readily be assembled into a firearm or other weapon, as defined by the Laws of New Jersey NJSA 2c:39-6).
+• Possessing any firearm, imitation firearm, or any components that can readily be assembled into a firearm or other weapon, as defined by the Laws of New Jersey NJSA 2c:39-6).

 Reporting Workplace Violence:

 • General Reporting Responsibilities: Any member of the University community who has been subject to workplace violence or who has witnessed workplace violence should promptly notify the appropriate university official.
 Additionally, employees are encouraged to report behavior that they reasonably believe poses a potential for workplace violence as defined above.
-It is imperative that all University employees take this responsibility seriously.
+All University employees muste take this responsibility seriously.

 • Reporting Imminent or Actual Violence: Any person experiencing or witnessing imminent or actual violence involving weapons or potential injuries should dial 911.